cloyne/docker-roombids/README.md

 * run `VBoxManage sharedfolder add boot2docker-vm -name home -hostpath /Users`
 * run `boot2docker up`

-Download Docker images:
-* `docker pull cloyne/mysql-dev`
-* `docker pull cloyne/blog`

-Run them from a clone of this repository using `./development.sh` script.
+Clone this repository and run `docker-compose up -d` to run it locally.
 This will create two Docker containers, one for MySQL database, another for Cloyne blog.
 You should see them running through `docker ps`.
 Wait for around 10 seconds for all internal container processes to start correctly and open IP as